-Now that a large percentage of us are managing our email using inputs other than a mouse and keyboard, it’s likely time that we considered the ergonomics of email design.
-Luke Wroblewski’s recent post on responsive navigation got us thinking that the same concerns with link placement as it relates to adaptive design apply to email as they do the web.
+Now that a large percentage of us are managing our email using inputs other than a mouse and keyboard, it’s likely time that we considered the ergonomic design in email.
+Luke Wroblewski’s post on responsive navigation got us thinking that the same concerns with link placement, as it relates to adaptive design, apply to email as they do the web.

 From a usability point of view, two features that regularly differentiate emails viewed on touch devices from those opened by the keyboard-and-mouse set are:

-- Buttons, links and content that are not as easy to use on touch screens as they are on other displays
+- Buttons, links, and content are not as easy to use on touch screens as they are on other displays

 If you browse your email on a mobile device, you’ve likely come across email newsletters that are near-impossible to read and navigate.
-In most cases, its a matter of a wide layout, or a lot of content forcing the mobile email client to zoom out as to fit it all on a small screen.
-The result – content and links that are too small to be usable.
+In most cases, it’s a matter of a wide layout or a lot of content forcing the mobile email client to zoom out to fit it all on a small screen.
+This also results in content and links that are too small to be usable.
 As Luke’s post mentions:

 “…while big touch targets can be comfortably used with a mouse, small mouse size targets can’t be used easily with touch.”
-‘Responsive Navigation: Optimizing for Touch Across Devices
+‘Responsive Navigation: Optimizing for Touch Across Devices‘, Luke Wroblewski

-Then, there’s the ergonomic factor.
-Unlike screens which can be quickly manipulated using a mouse’s wide range of motion, touch interfaces tend to be more or less usable, depending on the posture you assume (eg. thumb typing, using the device with the hand you’re holding it with, or resting it on a table).
-Again, over to Luke:
+Then there’s the smartphone ergonomic design factor.
+Unlike screens that can be quickly manipulated using a mouse’s wide range of motion, touch interfaces tend to be more or less usable, depending on the posture you assume (eg. thumb typing, using the device with the hand you’re holding it with, or resting it on a table).
+Wroblewski says: